 - Absence of oxygen

-Between 1-3% salt is viewed by as a good range.
-Try and see what works best for you.
-I always use Himalayan or sea salt in my recipes.
+Between 1-3% of salt is viewed as a good range.
+I use Himalayan or sea salt in my recipes.

 Lactic acid producing bacteria often tolerate high salt concentrations.
-Adding salt promotes the lacto-fermentation process and prevents the growth of non-desirable organisms.
+Adding salt promotes the fermentation and prevents the growth of non-desirable organisms.

-The bacteria strain Leuconostoc (found in kefir, sauerkraut, and vegetables) has a high salt tolerance and, therefore, starts most lactic acid fermentations.
-The added salt extracts juice from the vegetables and creates the brine.
+The bacteria strain Leuconostoc (found in kefir, sauerkraut, and vegetables) has a high salt tolerance and initiates fermentation.
+The added salt extracts juice from the vegetables and creates brine.

-I always use a starter culture for sauerkraut and most other fermented vegetables.
-If you use the excellent celery juice as brine, then this too adds a slightly salty taste.
-Celery juice has properties that help preserve the vegetables fresh.
+I recommend to always use a starter culture.
+Try the excellent celery juice as brine.
+It has properties that help preserve the vegetables fresh.
 But the final product will not taste celery, in fact, you hardly feel it at all.

 Most lactic acid producing bacteria work best at temperatures of 64 to 72 degrees (18 to 22ºC).
-This is the optimal range for fermenting vegetables or making sauerkraut.
-However, different bacteria can tolerate different temperatures, so there’s a wide range of possible fermentations (making each batch unique).
+However, there’s a wide range of possible fermentations making each batch unique.